k98kurz/autodox/readme.md

 Produces docs for a value.
 Valid options are the following:

 - `header_level: int` - number of additional hashtags to add to headers
+- `format: str` - format can be one of 'header', 'paragraph', or 'list'

 #### `dox_a_function(function: Callable, options: dict = None) -> str`